AbstractEndeavors/contract-Deployer/README.md

 ### contractVariableManager.py

 The `contractVariableManager.py` script is critical in preparing and deploying smart contracts by parsing and categorizing their components.
 It plays a vital role in file operations, managing data extracted from smart contracts, and in the user interface, creating dialog boxes and prompts and retrieving user inputs.

--It uses various methods including 'importCheck' to verify resources, 'getNames' to process contract components, and 'saveSect' and 'sendIfs' to handle contract data.
-The script works with modules like 'os' and 'PySimpleGUI' to handle files and provide a graphical user interface.
-Crucial methods include 'pragmaVerSplit' and 'getInitialVars' that handle contract variables.
-The 'abstract_window_manager.py' script manages windows, threads, and operations, separating GUI controls from main contract management code.
-Helper routines for condition checking and list manipulation exist alongside functions to handle files and JSON data.
-Also, the 'contractVariablesManager' class prepares file paths and other necessary components for contract deployment.

 ### contract_flattener.py